“Can’t connect to X11 window server”

 - On Redhat Linux try this: in an xterm session (shell) type xhost +

-- This problem is documented many times in forums at the Sun website, for example 51029.
+- This problem is documented many times in forums on Oracle’s website.

 - Please note: This is a Unix and Java issue; not a problem with IDAutomation barcode products.
 If the above techniques do not solve the problem, please contact the Unix vendor for more information about the problems and how to solve them.
 IDAutomation lacks the expertise with Unix; the solution can be different for each version of Unix.
 The IDAutomation barcode servlet code should be treated as any other servlet that needs to create graphic images with the Java.AWT library.